 To help amplify these recommendations, AILA needs your help.
 Take action by calling on the administration to rescind these travel bans and implement these sensible solutions to ensure that the agency takes proper steps to efficiently and fairly address the issues created by this pandemic.

 Make sure to include the examples of the real life impact of these policies and delays have created.
 And after you take action.
 Share your stories on social media with hashtags. #DeptofStateToDoList and #AddresstheBacklog.

 Together, we can make sure that the administration and the Department of State understand that it's time to follow the science and reopen America.

 Cite as AILA Doc.
 No. 21070134.

-Join AILA in urging President Biden to rescind restrictive immigration policies, like the regional travel bans and Title 42, and address visa backlogs and delays at DOS.Take Action Now
+AILA asks members to continue urging President Biden to rescind restrictive COVID immigration policies and address visa backlogs and DOS delays.Take Action Now

 American Immigration Lawyers Association

 AILA.org should not be relied upon as the exclusive source for your legal research.
 Nothing on AILA.org constitutes legal advice, and information on AILA.org is not a substitute for independent legal advice based on a thorough review and analysis of the facts of each individual case, and independent research based on statutory and regulatory authorities, case law, policy guidance, and for procedural issues, federal government websites.